Start Your LLC In Virginia With Argent Place Law

 Many people hesitate to call their lawyer over small things, either for fear of wasting the lawyer’s time or for fear of racking up fees.
-We know, however, that sometimes an ounce of prevention is worth a pound of cure, and while something can appear small, appearances can be deceiving.
+We know, however, that sometimes an ounce of prevention is worth a pound of cure, and sometimes people don’t realize all the ways their lawyer can help them.
 With this service, you get half an hour of “phone time” every month (typically two fifteen-minute phone calls) where we talk about you and your business.
 How are things going?
 Anything you’ve been concerned about?
 What projects are coming down the pipeline?
-What did you decide to do about the situation we discussed last month?
+What did you decide to do about the situation we discussed last month, and how’s it developing?
 Don’t underestimate the power of a little advice at the right time.
 Never be afraid to reach out to a lawyer.
 Retain us to be your General Counsel.

 Registration To Do Business In Another State ^

 When you set up a business in a particular state, it is automatically registered to do business in that state.
 However, if your company regularly does business in another state besides its “home” state, it should also register as a foreign company and obtain a Registered Agent in that state.
 While the procedure, paperwork, and costs vary from state to state, our attorney’s fee remains the same.
 Failing to register in a state where you regularly do business can carry steep penalties if they catch you, so let us help you go from a “local” company to a “national” one!